-An ENFJ is a person with Extraversion, Intuition, Feeling, Judging characteristics.
+An ENFJ has Extraversion, Intuition, Feeling, and Judging characteristics.
 People with this personality type are often described as warm, outgoing, loyal, and sensitive.
 They are famously optimistic, analytical, and energetic and are known for getting the best out of people.

 Psychologist David Keirsey suggests that approximately two to five percent of all people have an ENFJ personality.